Jane Jacobs, 1916-2006

 Jacobs lived in Greenwich Village in a particularly fertile time of American intellectual history, and helped to keep it from being paved over.
 In the 1960s, she successfully opposed a wrong-headed urban renewal plan for Greenwich Village and faced down uber-commissioner Robert Moses over a plan to put a highway through Soho in lower Manhattan.
 If Jacobs and her allies hadn’t opposed the powers that be, two of Manhattan’s most distinct neighborhoods would be very different today.

-the practioners of urban renewal, in thrall of the bigger-is-better vision of a relentlessly efficient, antiseptic, urban utopia, seemed determined to extinguish the remaining signs of life from our urban communities.
+In the 1950s and 1960s, the practioners of urban renewal, in thrall of the bigger-is-better vision of a relentlessly efficient, antiseptic, urban utopia, seemed determined to extinguish the remaining signs of life from our urban communities.
 This futuristic vision, fed by architects fond of building big projects, and financed with the corporate capital and the public works budgets of the postwar era, destroyed countless city neighborhoods.

 The philosopher Alfred North Whitehead wrote that Western philosophy is nothing more than “a series of footnotes to Plato.”
 It could be said that urban planning in our lifetime is nothing more than footnotes to Jane Jacobs.
 An exaggeration?
 Perhaps.
 But a book or article on urban planning that doesn’t take note of Jacob’s insights is inconceivable.

-More importantly, the practice of urban planning has changed, and for the better, in the 45 years since the publication of
+More importantly, the practice of urban planning has changed, and for the better, in the 45 years since the publication of The Death and Life of Great American Cities, written as a polemic from page one:

 Death and Life presents other principles, like the value of mixed use and streetscapes that encourage interaction, that are now considered essential to creating and revitalizing neighborhoods.